Free Government HVAC Repair & Replacement Programs

 Ventilation Equipment Programs

-Finally, we can illustrate how these government grants for HVAC replacement systems might translate into help paying for the ventilation needed to regulate temperatures and circulate healthy air throughout your home.
+Finally, we can illustrate how these government grants for HVAC replacement systems might help pay for the ventilation needed to regulate temperatures and circulate healthy air throughout your home.

 Ductwork

-Several government programs help pay for ductwork modifications (repairs and replacement) even though these ventilation components do not consume energy directly.
+Several government programs help pay for ductwork modifications (repairs and replacements) even though these ventilation components do not directly consume energy.

 • WAP: repairs or replaces ductwork as recommended by a home energy audit